populse/mia_processes/docs/source/documentation/bricks/reports/Mean_stdDev_calc.rst

 Makes the mean and standard deviation of parametric maps.
 ---------------------------------------------------------

+    - The `parametric_maps` are first resized, if necessary, to the size of the `rois_files`.
+    - Next, the `parametric_maps` and the `rois_files` are convolved.
-    - The `parametric_maps` are first convolved with the ROIs corresponding to `doublet_list`.
-The mean and standard deviation are then calculated for the ROI in each parametric maps.
+    - Finally, the mean and standard deviation are calculated for the corresponding ROIs.
     - The “PatientName_data/ROI_data/ROI_analysis” directory is created to receive the results.
       If this directory exists at runtime, it is overwritten.
     - Output file names are built like this:
-        - roi_calculation_parameter_contrast.txt
+        - ``roi``_calculation_parameter_contrast.txt
 	    - roi is deducted from each `rois_files` after deleting the extension.
 If `prefix_to_delete` is defined, and if it corresponds to the beginning of roi, this beginning of string is deleted.
 	    - calculation corresponds to "mean" (mean calculation) or "std" (standard deviation calculation).
-	    - parameter is deducted from each `parametric_maps`.
+	    - parameter is deducted from each `parametric_maps` file name.
 This is the string before the first underscore.
 	      If there is no underscore, this is the file name after removing the extension.
 	    - contrast is `contrast_type`.
     - To work correctly, the database entry for the first element of `parametric_maps` must